c-dilks/clas12-env/README.md

 # clas12-env
 This is a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software.
 The main branch is deployed on CVMFS for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.

+Note:
-- *The modulefiles and software builds for GEANT4 used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.*
+- The modulefiles and software builds for GEANT4 used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.
-- *The shell "setup" files here are deprecated and only for backward compatibility with previous environment setups.*
+- The shell "setup" files here are deprecated and only for backward compatibility with previous environment setups.
-- *This is not a build system!
-If builds for a given operating system or compiler are not installed, these modulefiles will only print a warning and Java components will still work.*
+- *This is not a build system!*  If builds for a given operating system or compiler are not installed, these modulefiles will only print a warning and Java components will still work.

 ## Quick Start